emilyriederer/website/content/post/ropensci/index.md

 This highlight a contrast with my previous praise of standards: adding too many standards or requirements can scare people away. rOpenSci gracefully balances this line as well by helping editors and reviewers understand their place, priortize advocating for changes or updates that *really* matter, but not forcing authors to defer to some third party's internal definition of what's "good".
 (And providing them an excellent, secure forum to discuss on its Slack channel).
 Ultimately, this helps **give individuals autonomy and creative control** while still ensuring the collecting success of the credibility of rOpenSci's corpus of packages.

-For example, in my first review with rOpenSci, I differed in perspective from the author on the need for certain package dependecies.
+For example, in my first review with rOpenSci, I differed in perspective from the author on the need for certain package dependencies.
 I was able to share my suggestions, allow him to take or discard what he saw fit, and then confirm with other more experiences reviewers that the package met the bar.
 Just because the way the author implemented his functionality was not the same way I might have (out of an infinite number of possible options) did not mean it was good or bad or a "make or break" moment for the tool.

+Beyond rOpenSci, this skill is incredibly important for leading any sort of a team.
+Knowing what's nonnegotiable helps you form clearer requests, and acknowledging what is subjects helps avoid micromanagement.

 [^1]: The editor-in-chief, editor, at least one author, and two reviewers -- not to mention potential discussions among the editors or between editors and other potential reviewers.